RENYREYNOLDSON/CSVtoGoogleSlides/README.md

     }
 }
 ~~~
-- The INTEGRATION RESPONSE mapping template denotes how data should be returned to the client.
+- The POST INTEGRATION RESPONSE mapping template denotes how data should be returned to the client.
 For our POST request we just use the default 'Passthrough' mapping template:
 ~~~
 ##  See https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html
 ##  This template will pass through all parameters including path, querystring, header, stage variables, and context through to the integration endpoint via the body/payload